junrui-liu/patina/src/setup/run.md

 ### Building an OCaml Project with Multiple Files

 You will need a build system, like [dune](https://github.com/ocaml/dune), to manage OCaml programs that spread over more than one file.
-But for the course projects we will set up everything for you.
+But for the course assignments we will set up everything for you.
 So no need to worry about this scenario!